knowit/kubernetes-workshop/docs/_docs/workshop/persistentvolumeclaim.md

       storage: 10Mi
 ```

-In your `deployment.yaml`, add a volume from the claim:
+In your `deployment.yaml` (same deployment you edited above), add a volume from the claim:

 ```yaml
 ...